thenoahac/brandon-sanderson-quiz/README.md

 -EXTREMELY huge thank you to Parker McKillop for helping me debug my arrays and event listeners, as well as my timer.
 You were a major reason I finished this challenge.

--Thank you to Jovi for giving me pointers on how to format my js and my html!
+-Thank you to Hope Barrow for giving me pointers on how to format my js and my html!

 -Thank you to Gabe Sowa for helping me relax and rationalize my code when I was getting stressed out!